ayush-lal/powershell-sysadmin-scripts/README.md

 # PowerShell Scripts for Sys Admins
-This repoisitory contains a bunch of useful PowerShell scripts that i use on the daily basis as an Sys Admin.
+This repository contains a bunch of useful PowerShell scripts that I used on a daily basis as an Sys Admin.

 ## Getting Started